CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/abis-code-generation-and-compilation.md

 As described above, the Morello branch-predictor was not expanded to predict bounds.
-As a result, a capability jump register will stall later PCC-dependent instructions until bounds are established.
+As a result, a capability-based jump will stall later PCC-dependent instructions until bounds are established.
 This is particularly problematic across dynamically linked calls (and returns) between libraries, which will change bounds to those covering the called (or